Sosumi

-Sosumi is an alert sound introduced by Jim Reekes in Apple Inc.'s Macintosh System 7 operating system in 1991.
+Sosumi is an alert sound introduced by Apple sound designer Jim Reekes in Apple Computer's Macintosh System 7 operating system in 1991.
 The name is derived from the phrase "so, sue me!" because of a long running court battle with Apple Corps, the similarly named music company, regarding the use of music in Apple Inc.'s computer products.

 History

-Sosumi is a short xylophone sample, which gained notoriety in computer folklore as a defiant pun name, in response to a long-running Apple Corps v.
-Apple Computer trademark conflict.
-The sound has been included in all subsequent versions of Mac OS.
+Sosumi is a short xylophone-influenced sound, which gained notoriety in computer folklore as a defiant pun name, in response to a long-running Apple Corps v Apple Computer trademark conflict.
+The sound was long included in subsequent versions of its computer OS releases.
+However, in 2020 it was replaced in macOS Big Sur.

 During the development of System 7, the two companies concluded a settlement agreement from an earlier dispute when Apple added a sound synthesis chip to its Apple IIGS machine.
 As a result, Apple Computer was prohibited from using its trademark on "creative works whose principal content is music".

-When new sounds for System 7 were created, the sounds were reviewed by Apple's Legal Department who objected that the new sound alert "chime" had a name that was "too musical", under the recent settlement.
+When new sounds for System 7 were created, the sounds were reviewed by Apple's Legal Department who objected that the new sound alert "chime" had a name that was "too musical", under a 1991 settlement.
 Jim Reekes, the creator of the new sound alerts for System 7, had grown frustrated with the legal scrutiny and first quipped it should be named "Let It Beep", a pun on "Let It Be".
 When someone remarked that that would not pass the Legal Department's approval, he remarked, "so sue me".
 After a brief reflection, he resubmitted the sound's name as sosumi (a homophone of "so sue me").
 Careful to submit it in written form rather than spoken form to avoid pronunciation, he told the Legal Department that the name was Japanese and had nothing to do with music.